nadezola/nadezola.github.io/index.md

 ## About

-Currently, I am working as a Project Assistant at the [Institute of Computer Graphics and Vision](https://www.tugraz.at/institute/icg/home) at [Graz University of Technology](https://en.wikipedia.org/wiki/Graz_University_of_Technology), Austria.
+Currently, I am working as a Project Assistant at the [Institute of Visual Computing](https://www.tugraz.at/institute/icg/home) at [Graz University of Technology](https://en.wikipedia.org/wiki/Graz_University_of_Technology), Austria.

-I am also pursuing a PhD in Computer Science under the supervision of [Prof. Dr. Horst Bischof](https://en.wikipedia.org/wiki/Horst_Bischof), the current rector of [Graz University of Technology](https://en.wikipedia.org/wiki/Graz_University_of_Technology), and I am proud to work under his guidance.
+Alongside my work, I am pursuing a PhD in Computer Science under the supervision of [Prof. Dr. Horst Bischof](https://en.wikipedia.org/wiki/Horst_Bischof)
+(currently the rector of [Graz University of Technology](https://en.wikipedia.org/wiki/Graz_University_of_Technology)) within the team of [Dr. Horst Possegger](https://snototter.github.io/research/).

-I received my master's degree in Mathematics from [M.V.Lomonosov Moscow State University (MSU)](https://en.wikipedia.org/wiki/Moscow_State_University), graduating from the [Faculty of Mechanics and Mathematics](https://en.wikipedia.org/wiki/MSU_Faculty_of_Mechanics_and_Mathematics), which is also the alma mater of such outstanding mathematicians as Kolmogorov, Chebyshev, and many others.
+I received my master's degree in Mathematics from [M.V.Lomonosov Moscow State University (MSU)](https://en.wikipedia.org/wiki/Moscow_State_University), graduating from the [Faculty of Mechanics and Mathematics](https://en.wikipedia.org/wiki/MSU_Faculty_of_Mechanics_and_Mathematics) — an institution known for producing outstanding mathematicians such as Kolmogorov, Chebyshev, and many others..

-My primary research interests focus on Deep Neural Networks in the field of Computer Vision, particularly in Multiple Object Detection and Tracking, Human Attribute Recognition, Human Pose Estimation, and Domain Adaptation, with applications to Intelligent Video Surveillance Systems, Autonomious Driving, and Robotics.
+My primary research interests lie in Deep Neural Networks (AI) for Computer Vision, with a particular focus on Multiple Object Detection and Tracking, Human Pose Estimation, Attribute Recognition, Instance Segmentation, and Domain Adaptation.
+These methods have applications in Intelligent Video Surveillance Systems, Autonomious Driving, and Automated Industrial Processing.